tony-waters/tony-waters.github.io/_posts/2026-02-25-6-ways-to-map-a-jpa-one-to-one-relationship.md

 I wish I had a simple answer to this.
 Primarily I think we have to keep the domain model in mind.
 But the whole point of ORM is to reconcile the Domain and Relational models.
 So what I really want is Variant B where Lazy Loading works as-is.

-For the strong composition of `Customer` and `Profile` there are some Variants we can more easily rule out.
-Because I want a strong domain model for `Customer`/`Profile` pushing the lifecycle to the Service layer has no appeal.
+For our strong composition of `Customer` and `Profile` there are some Variants we can more easily rule out.
+Because I want a strong domain model for `Customer`/`Profile` pushing the lifecycle to the Service layer is counterproductive.
 So Variants E and F are not appealing.

 Another consideration is Lazy Loading.
 At the moment Eagerly loading `Profile` is no big deal.
-But as `Profile` grew it could become more of a problem.
+But as `Profile` grew this could become more of a problem.
 Without changing the current setup this situation makes Variants B and C less attractive because the Parent is on the 'inverse side'.
-In reality there are other options here.
+Notably, there are other options here.
 We could add selectors to the Customer Repository for example.
 Also, we could use Bytecode Enhancement.

 This leaves Variants A and D. Both of which make less conceptual sense from a Relational perspective.
 If I take this as the choice, then the only question is whether I want a bidirectional or unidirectional relationship.

-The important point here is that there is no one choice for any scenario.
+The important point here is that there is no one Variant for any scenario.
 Understanding the tradeoffs should provide some direction.

 ---